-High cholesterol levels cause plaque to build up, which can block or narrow arteries, leading to heart attacks and other major health issues.
+High cholesterol levels can cause plaque to build up in the blood and blood vessels.
+Plaque can block or narrow the arteries and increase the risk of heart attack, stroke, and other cardiovascular issues.

-A cholesterol test is also called a lipid panel or a lipid profile.
+A cholesterol test is also called a lipid profile.
 This blood test measures the amount of cholesterol and triglycerides in the blood.

-- Total cholesterol level: The total amount of cholesterol in a person’s blood.
+- Total cholesterol level: This is the total cholesterol in a person’s blood.

-- Low-density lipoprotein (LDL) cholesterol: Often referred to as “bad cholesterol,” this is the cholesterol that can build up in the arteries, raising the risk of heart attack and stroke.
+- Low-density lipoprotein (LDL) cholesterol: People often refer to this type as “bad cholesterol” because it can build up in the arteries, raising the risk of heart attack and stroke.

-- High-density lipoprotein (HDL) cholesterol: This cholesterol is called “good cholesterol” because it helps keep the arteries clear of LDL cholesterol.
+- High-density lipoprotein (HDL) cholesterol: Doctors call this “good cholesterol” because it helps keep the arteries clear of LDL cholesterol.

 - Triglycerides: These are fats in the bloodstream that give the body energy.
-When these fats don’t get used, the body stores them.
-Too many of these fats can be indicators of health problems including heart disease.
+If the body does not use these fats, the body stores them.
+High levels can indicate a risk of heart disease and other health problems.